Information for Parents & Guardians

 Housing and Dining

-Housing and dining in the Warren Towers residence hall is provided for high school summer program participants.
+Housing is provided in the Warren Towers residence hall and dining is provided in Marciano Commons for high school summer program participants.
 Students live together in Warren Towers, which is made up of three separate towers of dormitory rooms.
 Young men and women live in separate towers, usually two students to a room.
 Please note that some students may live in singles or triples.
-The Warren Towers dining hall offers a variety of food options and can accommodate a range of diets.
+Marciano Commons offers a variety of food options and can accommodate a range of diets.

 Different meal plans are available for both High School Honors and Research Internship in Science & Engineering (RISE) residential students (14- or 19-meals a week).
 Choose a 14-meal plan if your student likes to sleep through breakfast or eat off-campus every once in a while.
 Choose a 19-meal plan if your student likes to eat every meal in the dining hall.
-Commuting students can purchase convenience points to purchase food at the George Sherman Union or buy meals so they can eat with their friends at the Warren Towers dining room.
+Commuting students can purchase convenience points to purchase food at the George Sherman Union or buy meals so they can eat with their friends in the Marciano Commons dining hall.

-Summer Challenge students are required to live on campus, and their program fee includes 19-meals each week.
+Summer Challenge and Academic Immersion students are required to live on campus and the total charge for these programs includes 19-meals each week.

 The room and board for Summer Preview residential students includes 19-meals for the week.
-Lunch is provided everyday in the Warren Towers dining hall for commuter students.
+Lunch for Summer Preview commuter students includes lunch in the Marciano Commons dining hall for the week.
 Please note that Summer Preview residential students must be at least 14 years old.

-Note: Warren Towers has air conditioning in the dining hall, some study areas, and the TV lounge but not in the dorm rooms.
+Warren Towers has air conditioning in some study areas and the TV lounge but not in the dorm rooms.
 We recommend that students bring a fan with them or buy one when they arrive on campus.

 Safety and Supervision

-Warren Towers is staffed with security guards 24 hours 7 days a week in addition to carefully selected program assistants who live on each floor with the students and accompany them on all program activities.
+Warren Towers is staffed with security guards 24 hours per day, 7 days a week in addition to carefully selected Program Assistants who live on each floor with the students and accompany them on all program activities.
 There is a curfew: 11 pm (Sunday - Thursday) and midnight (Friday and Saturday).
 All planned activities are mandatory.
-However, during free time students are allowed to leave campus as long as they have at least one other program participant with them, and they inform a program assistant of their plans.
-Summer Preview students may not leave campus without a program assistant.
+However, students are allowed to leave campus during free time as long as they have at least one other program participant with them and inform a Program Assistant of their plans.
+Summer Preview students may not leave campus without a Program Assistant.

 Program Residential Staff

 Summer Challenge and Summer Preview students do not receive academic credit for their academic work.
-They are mailed certificates of completion and written evaluations from their instructors in August and September.
-Research Internship in Science & Engineering (RISE) students also do not receive academic credit and instead receive certificates of completion at the final poster symposium.
+They are provided certificates of completion and written evaluations from their instructors in August and September.
+Research Internship in Science & Engineering (RISE) and Academic Immersion (AIM) students also do not receive academic credit and instead receive certificates of completion in August and September.

 Free Time Guidelines

-Summer Challenge and Summer Preview Students Only: If a student must miss a Program activity because of a special circumstance (i.e. wedding), the student’s parent must send a written request to the Summer Term Office at least two weeks before the program begins.
-Requests should be sent via email to the Summer Term High School Programs office and should include a description of the special circumstances, the date and time the student will be away from the planned activity, and signatures from both the parent and student.
+If a student must miss a Program activity because of a special circumstance (i.e., a wedding), the student’s parent must send a written request to the Summer Term Office at least two weeks before the program begins.
+Requests should be sent via email to the Summer Term High School Programs office and should include a description of the special circumstance, the date and time the student will be away from the planned activity, and signatures from both the parent and student.
 Requests made once the program begins will not be considered.
 A decision will be made and a student is only authorized to leave once the Summer Term Office sends the student's parent or guardian a confirmation email.

-REMEMBER: Students are not allowed to miss any class time and there are no overnight absences for Summer Challenge/Summer Preview students.
+REMEMBER: Students are not allowed to miss any class time and there are no overnight absences for Summer Challenge/Summer Preview/Academic Immersion students.
 If the Summer Term Office authorizes a student to miss a planned activity, the student must return by curfew.

 Overnight Absence from Campus*

 *Only for High School Honors and Research Internship students.
-Overnight absences are not allowed for Summer Challenge or Summer Preview students.
+Overnight absences are not allowed for Summer Challenge, Summer Preview, or Academic Immersion students.

-Due to the High School Honors and Research Internship in Science & Engineering (RISE) six week duration, occasionally students need to leave campus overnight (for family reunions, emergencies, etc.).
-If a student needs to be away from campus overnight, the student’s parent or guardian must complete the Overnight Leave Request Form and submit it to the Summer Term Office by email at least 48 hours in advance.
-We ask that overnight absences be kept to a minimum, as participants are expected to take part in weekend program activities.
+Due to the High School Honors and Research Internship in Science & Engineering (RISE) six week duration, students occasionally need to leave campus overnight (for family reunions, emergencies, etc.).
+If a student needs to be away from campus overnight, the student’s parent or guardian must send written permission to the Summer Term High School Programs Office by email at least 48 hours in advance.
+The parent or guardian can email a letter of permission to email@example.com.
+We ask that overnight absences be kept to a minimum as participants are expected to take part in weekend program activities.
 A student is authorized to leave once the Summer Term Office sends the student's parent or guardian a confirmation email.

 Drugs and Alcohol